VarunBabbar/SPLIT-ICML/README.md

 # SPLIT-ICML
-Official code for the ICML 2025 Spotlight paper "Near Optimal Decision Trees in a SPLIT Second"
+Official code for the ICML 2025 Spotlight paper
+**"Near Optimal Decision Trees in a SPLIT Second"**.
+[Read the paper on arXiv](https://arxiv.org/pdf/2502.15988)

 # Installation Instructions and Quickstart

 This repository contains implementations of both packages used and described in the paper.
 First `cd` into this repository.
 Then install both SPLIT and RESPLIT via the following.
 ```bash
 pip install resplit/ split/